uib-ub/hono-kube-deploy-automation/README.md

 ## Webhook Settings

-- Go to `Webhooks` under repository `Settings`, and click `Add webhook`
+- Go to `Webhooks` under repository `Settings`, and click `Add webhook`.
-- Add `https://api-git-deploy.testdu.uib.no/webhook` under `Payload URL`, and `application/json` under `Contentt type`
+- Add `https://api-git-deploy.testdu.uib.no/webhook` under `Payload URL`, and `application/json` under `Content type`.
-- Give a Secret, which will be used in for webhook server to recieve webhook events
+- Give a Secret, which will be used in for webhook server to recieve webhook events.
-- Select `Let me select individual events.`, then choose `Pull requests` and `Issue commits`
+- Select `Let me select individual events.`, then choose `Pull requests` and `Issue commits`.
-- Click `Add webhook`
+- Click `Add webhook`.

 ## Webhook Events
 The application handles the following GitHub webhook events: